zuozhenggh/learning-library/data-management-library/oracle-machine-learning/oml-fun-on-adb/automl/automl.md

 * All previous labs successfully completed

-## Task 1: Access OML AutoML UI
+## Task 1: Access Oracle Machine Learning AutoML UI

 To access AutoML UI, you must sign into the Oracle Machine Learning user interface, which also includes Oracle Machine Learning Notebooks, on Autonomous Database:
 To sign into Oracle Machine Learning (OML) Notebooks from the Autonomous Database Service Console:

-1. Select an Autonomous Database instance and on the Autonomous Database details page click **Service Console**.
+1. Select an Autonomous Database instance, and on the Autonomous Database details page click **Service Console**.

 	![Service Console](images/service_console.png)